tranceyos2419/merukari-sold-counetr/README.md

 * Output file has contain the same number of rows in the same order as the input file

-  [Data-Handling]

-- Realtime saving (Saving data each time we scrape)
-- When we restart the tool, re-start from the last saving data

-[Utility]

-- Proxy Integration

 # Branch

 Please develop features on feature/[name] branches and merge them into the dev branch. <br>